erasromani/ebm-grasp-planning/index.md

 In order to evaluate network performance throughout training, an alignment metric was monitored and defined as the percentage of positive samples with energy lower than any negative sample in a given batch.
 Note that throughout all experiments, a relatively large batch size of 512 samples was used to reduce loss and alignment variance.

 ## Results
 Figure 5 shows the resulting training curves after 500 epochs of training for 5 different experiments.
-Experiments only differed by the temperature hyperparameter chosen to study the impact of temperature on training and the resulting energy manifold.
+Experiments only differ by the temperature hyperparameter chosen to study the impact of temperature on training and the resulting energy manifold.

 <figure align="center">
   <img src="https://erasromani.github.io/ebm-grasp-planning/images/training-curves.png" alt="training-curves"/>